astropy/astropy-APEs/APE25.rst

 `mypy error codes for optional checks
 <https://mypy.readthedocs.io/en/stable/error_code_list2.html>`__,
+`pyrefly error kinds <https://pyrefly.org/en/docs/error-kinds/>`__, etc.)

+A limitation of static type checking is that the analysis is performed statically (i.e., without running the code being analyzed).
+Dynamically generated objects (e.g., ``astropy.units.zettajansky``) therefore cannot be directly analyzed with a static type checker.

-`pyrefly error kinds <https://pyrefly.org/en/docs/error-kinds/>`__, etc.) find effors and by Jupyter notebooks and integrated development environments (IDEs) to help with code completion.
+find effors and by Jupyter notebooks and integrated development environments (IDEs) to help with code completion.
 Type hints also serve as a form of documentation in function and method signatures.